themue/site.themue.dev/content/post/2021-talisker-10yo.md

 ---
-title: 'Talisker 10yo'
+title: 'Talisker 10 yo'
 date: '2021-12-17T18:00:00+01:00'
 draft: false
 categories: ['whisky']
 tags:  ['whisky', 'tastingnotes']
 ---

-My whisky today was the young **Talisker 10yo**.
+My whisky today was the young **Talisker 10 yo**.
 As a Nordic malt from the Islands, it has its own taste, not comparable to the Speysides but also not like the Islays.
 It is a strong and beautiful drop with 45.8%.